Key Technologies Powering Digital Transformation in the Manufacturing Industry

 Enel: Predictive Maintenance Based on Sounds

-The company recently ran a successful pilot of an that records the slightest changes in machine sounds at the company’s hydroelectric plants in Italy and Spain.
+The company recently ran a successful pilot of an acoustic analysis solution that records the slightest changes in machine sounds at the company’s hydroelectric plants in Italy and Spain.
 Such smart “listening” enables the company to get a better understanding of the equipment state, detect deviations early on and investigate upon those.

 Sensors installed on the machine production lines allow them to capture data such as vibrations, temperature, ultrasounds and other changes that may point to an anomaly.
 Technicians no longer need to schedule in-person visits to the trouble site – they can access and review the data straight from an app and suggest further steps.